 Homcom Treadmill: A popular choice; this is a basic treadmill, which attracts buyers with a decent spec and keen price point.
 The top speed of 10km / hour is enough for the whole family.
 While you won’t get a gym-type machine for this money, the Homcom Treadmill ticks all the right boxes.
 You can find out more in my detailed Homcom Treadmill Review here.

-Gym Master 12 km / Hour Treadmill: Spec and speed-wise this is a top pick for a cheap home treadmill… not just my top pick, it is a popular favourite over at amazon.co.uk too.
-The addition of a gym ball to the package is an odd idea!
-Fortunately, the treadmill is more than worth the money with or without this.
-Check out my Gym Master Treadmill Review.
+PermierFit T100 Treadmill: Spec and features-wise this is a top pick for a cheap home treadmill… not just my top pick, it is a popular favourite over at amazon.co.uk too.
+You won’t find many treadmills which fold, have built in speakers (plus iPad holder!) and a natural incline at this price level.
+Check out my review here.

 Confidence Power Plus Motorised Treadmill: Another model aimed at those getting started with fitness.
 This is a solid machine, able to cope with people up to 21 stone.
 The top speed is 10km / hour, though keep in mind that the increments are jumps of 1km / hour each time.
 See my Confidence Power Pro Treadmill Review here.

 Confidence GTR Power Pro Treadmill: A definite step up from the power plus.
 This treadmill reaches 12km / hour, has hand grips and a lot more options via the console.
 This model is one of the best sellers at amazon.co.uk.
 It has a lot of fans according to the feedback / comments from previous buyers.
 Check out my Review of the Confidence Fitness GTR Power Pro Treadmill here.